Mark Twain Studies Resource Pages

-Mark Twain Journal – The Mark Twain Journal is a twice-yearly periodical devoted to the life and works of the American author Mark Twain, drawing where possible on contemporary sources.
+The Mark Twain Journal is a twice-yearly periodical devoted to the life and works of the American author Mark Twain, drawing where possible on contemporary sources.
 The Journal also explores his family and social relationships as well as his literary and intellectual connections.
 Founded in 1936 by Cyril Clemens (editor, 1936-1982), the eclectic Mark Twain Journal is one of the oldest American journals devoted to a single author.
-The Journal has a formal relationship with the Center for Mark Twain Studies in Elmira, New York and the Mark Twain Circle of America.

-Important Sites Dedicated to Mark Twain and His Literature
+Important Sites Dedicated to Mark Twain, His Literature, and His Time

 Founded in 1923, the Chemung County Historical Society is a non-profit educational institution dedicated to the collection, preservation, and presentation of the history of the Chemung Valley region, the area in which Elmira is located.
 The museum has the permanent exhibit “Mark Twain’s Elmira” that focuses on the people and places that the author knew during his time here.
 The exhibit features artifacts used by Mark Twain and his family and historic images of Elmira during the late 1800s.
 It also contains a number of research resources and photographs concerning to Mark Twain, the Langdons, and the author’s legacy in Elmira.

 John W. Jones’ house in Elmira, New York, as an interactive museum commemorating the life and work of the former slave, who as an Underground Railroad Station Master, safely assisted nearly 800 slaves’ flight to Canada and was responsible for the dignified burial of nearly 3000 Confederate soldiers.
 Jones worked with Jervis Langdon (1809-1870) in their efforts with the Underground Railroad.